754-234-4789

 Before picture of the Home Office

-Some spaces truly speak for themselves through before-and-after photography, and this home remodel is a clear example of that transformation.
-The stone-inspired fireplace flanked by windows, the sunken family room, the pain drywall border wall, and the open floor plan became key sources of inspiration throughout the design process.
+Some spaces reveal their transformation most effectively through before-and-after photography, and this home remodel is a clear example.
+The stone-inspired fireplace framed by windows, sunken family room, open floor plan, and architectural half wall became key sources of inspiration throughout the design process.

 Originally, the space was overwhelmed by excessive recessed lighting.
 As part of the remodeling, approximately a dozen high-hat lights were removed to restore balance and create a warmer, more inviting atmosphere.